FelixKahle/Cencora.Common/README.md

 - **Cencora.Common.Core**: This project contains the core shared code that can be utilized by other Cencora services.
 It includes utility classes, helper functions, common models, and other reusable components.
 - **Cencora.Common.Core.Tests**: This project contains the unit tests for `Cencora.Common.Core`.
 It ensures that the shared code is reliable and works as expected through comprehensive testing.

+## Note
+Tests are not fully implemented yet.